Course Title: Sustainable Building Design Project

 Sem 2 2018,

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-This course focuses on the design of sustainable buildings.
-The course is primarily delivered as a practical studio whereby you will develop and apply a sustainable building design and energy efficient building rationale to produce a design for a sustainable building project.
+The course is primarily delivered as a practical studio whereby you will develop and apply a sustainable project design and energy efficient rationale to produce a design for a sustainable project.
 You will integrate and apply the knowledge, and skills developed through your learning so far in this program.

-You will develop your ability, to develop building design strategies and solutions and gain advanced knowledge of integrated design processes, from initial design concept stage to project completion, and building products and materials used in sustainable buildings.
+You will develop your ability, to develop project design strategies and solutions and gain advanced knowledge of integrated design processes, from initial design concept stage to project completion, and products and materials used in sustainable projects.

 In this course you will work in teams that simulate integrated design practice in industry including the architectural, engineering, construction and management disciplines.
-You will use collaborative software tools and platforms to interact on-line and develop design proposals and building information models.
+You will use collaborative software tools and platforms to interact on-line and develop design proposals.

 Objectives/Learning Outcomes/Capability Development

 In this course you will develop the following program learning outcomes:

 - Critically analyse, synthesise and reflect on sustainable building theory and recent developments, both local and international, to extend and challenge knowledge and practice.